jingyingx/jingyingx.github.io/research.md

 <br>

 #  Non-Interrogative Use of Mandarin Negative Wh-Pronoun Construction *mei...shenme* 'not...what'
-In Mandarin, the *mei…shenme* (‘not…what’) construction supports a categorical **None** reading (e.g., *Xiaozhu mei chi shenme dongxi.* ‘Xiaozhu didn’t eat anything at all.’) and a scalar Insignificance reading (e.g., *Xiaozhu mei chi shenme dongxi.* ‘Xiaozhu ate very little’).
+In Mandarin, the *mei…shenme* (‘not…what’) construction supports a categorical **None** reading (e.g., *Xiaozhu mei chi shenme dongxi.* ‘Xiaozhu didn’t eat anything at all.’) and a scalar Insignificance reading (e.g., *Xiaozhu mei chi shenme dongxi.* ‘Xiaozhu ate very little.’).
 We find the L2 pattern mirrors L1: **None** before **Insignificance**, but on a more gradual curve.
-We consider linguistic and non-linguistic factors (e.g., input frequency, task/pragmatics factors) to account for similarities and differences across L1 and L2 acquisition.
+We consider linguistic and non-linguistic factors (e.g., input frequency, task and pragmatics factors) to account for similarities and differences across L1 and L2 acquisition.

 ### Presentations
 - Huang, Aijun, Qian Wang, **Jingying Xu**, Hui Chang, Li Zeng & Nakayama Mineharu.
 (2021).
 The Acquisition of Chinese Negative Wh-Pronoun Constructions by Korean Speakers.
 Talk presented at the 9th International Conference on Formal Linguistics (ICFL 9), Shanghai.